PETER´S PAINTINGS 2

 The way to Ratby

-The Way to Ratby is one of several illustrations meant for an unpublished book of the same name which I wrote between the ages of 12 and 19.
-You could say that right from the beginning to the very end it's a homage to Lewis Carrol´s "Alice in wonderland" and "Through the looking glass", picking up on all the whimsical nonsense and dreamlike visionary of his masterpiece.
-Though in my story there are more animals involved, like rats, mice, ants and even a talking pile of menu cards!
+The way to Ratby is one of several illustrations meant for an unpublished book of the same name which I wrote in my teens.
+You could say that from the beginning to the end it's a homage to Lewis Carrol´s 'Alice in wonderland' and 'Through the looking glass', picking up on all the whimsical nonsense and dreamlike visionary of these masterpieces of his

 The opium witch